+Gold jewelry is a symbol of love and admiration, a precious possession with a high financial value and usually an even higher personal value because of the meaning it holds for the wearer.
 But beautiful gold jewelry often has an ugly backstory: the steep environmental and human costs of dirty gold mining.
-To mark Earth Day, we’re shedding light on the dark side of gold, and our reasons for using recycled gold in the majority of our new jewelry.
+To mark Earth Day, we’re shedding light on the dark side of gold, and our reasons for using recycled gold in our jewelry.

 Gold mining scars the land